neboola/frontend-test3/README.md

+# Frontend test

 Welcome to the second test, may the pug be with you 👋🏼

 ![pug](https://picsum.photos/id/1025/300/300)

-This time you will have to code the following screen, only for mobile devices:
+This time you will have to code the following responsive grid:

 https://projects.invisionapp.com/d/main/#/console/18958536/395028718/inspect